 MA Curriculum

 The MA in Studio Art curriculum will be focused on overall development of the artist’s skill, along with emphasis on the participant’s understanding of the methodology.
-Coursework in the studio is tailored to concentrate on formal issues (such as convincing proportions, composition, color theory, and paint handling), technical issues (such as preparation of materials and historical time-tested techniques), and conceptual issues (such as history of the method and process, and their application to artistic outcomes).
-Students will apply these issues to a variety of genres: figure, still life, and portrait.
+Studio coursework is structured to engage with formal, technical, and conceptual dimensions of artistic practice.
+Formal studies emphasize proportion, composition, color theory, and paint handling; technical studies examine material preparation and historically established techniques; and conceptual studies consider the historical context, processes, and contemporary applications of these methods in art-making.
+Students will apply these concepts to a variety of genres: figure, still life, and portrait.

 Remote Instruction